ScooloV/bbpedia/docs/core_rules.md

 **106**

 L0W C0ST LINEMEN
-*Some teams fieeld Linemen of great skill and ability.
-Other* *teams do not and will happily take on the most useless*
+*Some teams field Linemen of great skill and ability.
+Otherteams do not and will happily take on the most useless*
 *of players to fill out their ranks.
-Readily available, easily* *replaceable and usually willing to work for pennies, such* *players fill gaps in the rosters, but rarely do much more!*
+Readily available, easily* *replaceable and usually willing to work for pennies, suchplayers fill gaps in the rosters, but rarely do much more!*

 Teams with this special rule are not very particular about the Linemen they hire.
 To make up for this, they don't usually bother to pay them:

-« In league play (but not in exhibition play), when calculating the Current Value of any permanently hired
+* In league play (but not in exhibition play), when calculating the Current Value of any permanently hired

 Lineman players on a team with this special rule, the Hiring Fee of that player is not included.

 MASTERS of UNDEATH
-*Teams with this special rule all fall into the broader* *category of 'Undead\'.
-Usually created from the animated* *corpses of freshly-deceased players brought back*
+*Teams with this special rule all fall into the broadercategory of 'Undead'.
+Usually created from the animatedcorpses of freshly-deceased players brought back*
-*to the game by athletically-inclined necromancers,* *such teams don\'t always operate quite like their more* *vital counterparts!*
+*to the game by athletically-inclined necromancers,* *such teams don't always operate quite like their morevital counterparts!*

 The Head Coach of this team is replaced by a Necromancer.
 Once per game, they can 'Raise the Dead':

-« If a player on the opposing team with a Strength characteristic of 4 or less and that does not have the
+* If a player on the opposing team with a Strength characteristic of 4 or less and that does not have the

 Regeneration or Stunty traits suffers a Casualty result of 15-16, DEAD, and if they cannot be saved by an apothecary, a new